Mati Shemoelof: Literary work

-Shemoelof writing is diverse and includes poetry, drama and prose.
+Shemoelof writing is diverse and includes poetry, drama, and prose.
 His works have won significant recognition and prizes.

-Shemoelof has published seven poetry books: "The Scar Minimizer" (2001); "Poetry Between Hazaz and Shemoelof" (2006); "Why Don’t I write Israeli Love Songs" (2010); "Appetite for Hunger" (2013), "Last tango in Berlin" (2014).
+Shemoelof has published seven poetry books: "The Scar Minimizer" (2001); "Poetry Between Hazaz and Shemoelof" (2006); "Why Don't I write Israeli Love Songs" (2010); "Appetite for Hunger" (2013), "Last tango in Berlin" (2014).
 "Hebrew from its inner outsiders" (2017).

-His first short stories book was published by Kinneret Zmora-Bitan Dvir, the leading publishing company in Israel.
+His first book of short stories was published by Kinneret Zmora-Bitan Dvir, the leading publishing company in Israel.

-His works have been translated to six languages, and gained worldwide attention.
+His works have been translated into six languages and gained worldwide attention.
 A German translation of some of Shemoelof's literary pieces was done by Berlin's Literaturwerkstatt, which also invited him to Berlin to record him reading his poems on audio.
 English translations of his works were published in major journals, such as Zeek, Fusion, and Arspolitica.
 An Arabic translation of his works was recently published in several leading literary papers, including ones in Egypt and in Lebanon.
 Besides that, his works have been translated to Japanese and Italian.

 Shemoelof was awarded several notable prizes for his works.
 Some notable ones are the prize for "Best Debut Poetry Book of the Year", awarded by the National Art Trust of the National Lottery, in 2001; the prize for "Best Poetry Book of the Year", awarded by the Haifa Cultural Foundation, in 2006; an Honorable Mention, awarded by the Israeli Haaretz magazine during its annual short story contest, in 2011; Best poetry book of the year (Haifa Cultural Foundation 2006); and the highly appreciated Acum Prize for advocating literature in Israel, in 2013.
 Additionally, his play "What Has the Memorial Day Service Become" appeared in the Small-Bama festival at the University of Tel Aviv.

 In addition, he co-edited several poetry anthologies: "Aduma" (Red: An Anthology of Class Poetry), which had been sold in three editions since its first release in 2007; "Tehudot Zehut" (Echoing Identities) (2007), an anthology addressing the issues of third generation Mizrahi Jews in Israel, in which Shemoelof's shory autobiographical story "The Icebergs of the Memory" was published; "La-Tzet!"
 (To Get Out!), is a 2009 collection of visual art pieces and poems against the war in Gaza.
-"La-Tzet!" represents the ideological unification of the artistic and literary society in Israel, in revolt towards the complex political situation, and it was translated and published in both English and Arabic; "Al Tagidu BaGat", which was published in 2010 and explored the influence of the 1948 Palestinian exodus on the Hebrew Poetry.
+"La-Tzet!" represents the ideological unification of the artistic and literary society in Israel, in revolt towards the complex political situation, and it was translated and published in both English and Arabic; "Al Tagidu BaGat", which was published in 2010 and explored the influence of the 1948 Palestinian expulsion and flight on the Hebrew Poetry.

 Shemoelof was also the editor of the Israeli literary journal HaKivun Mizrah (Eastward) between 2006 and 2008.